The courses included in the curriculum are:

 The curriculum is structured to provide the principles of Medical Laboratory Science through didactic presentations, laboratory exercises, and practical experience within a clinical laboratory setting.

 The program is divided into two semesters.
 During the first semester, Clinical Chemistry and Clinical Microbiology are presented.
-Students are taught some techniques and the use of some instrumentation in a student laboratory setting.
+Students are taught techniques and the use of instrumentation in the student laboratory.
+Then students gain hands-on experience in the clinical laboratory.
 All students are assigned to various workstations in the clinical laboratory.
 The first semester also includes lab practice, medical terminology, blood collection techniques, Clinical Microscopy, and leadership skills development (all part of Clinical Seminar).

 Second semester includes Clinical Immunology, Clinical Hematology, Clinical Immunohematology, and the remainder of Clinical Seminar topics.
 Lectures, group discussions, student laboratory activities, and rotation assignments in service laboratories are used as effective learning opportunities during both semesters.